 - Anyone who needs temporary parking for a trailer should contact University Police to make appropriate arrangements.

 - A red curb and/or sign designates a loading zone.
 All loading zones have a 15-minute parking limit.
 Curbs painted yellow are no parking zones.
 Docks are not for general loading and unloading; they are designed for commercial deliveries.

 - Warning violations will be issued the first week of classes of each trimester to vehicles without permits and that have not been previously issued a parking citation.
 Exceptions are handicap spaces, loading zones and unauthorized parking areas.

 - A Northwest parking permit is required in order to utilize University parking facilities.

 - A vehicle shall be registered to one person only.

 - Unless specific arrangements have been made with the appropriate department head, no student or employee shall utilize his or her personally owned vehicle for University business.

 - Visitors parking on campus shall obtain and display a visitor permit on their vehicle.
-Visitor permits may be obtained prior to campus arrival by contacting University Police via email at firstname.lastname@example.org or picked up in person at the University Police office or at the Student Services desk in the Administration Building.
+Visitor permits may be obtained prior to campus arrival by contacting University Police via email at firstname.lastname@example.org or email@example.com and also can be picked up in person at the University Police office or at the Student Services desk in the Administration Building.